 The New Testament rules that both the Sadducees and the Pharisees had deviated from the revealed Truth, but in their own distinctive way: the Pharisees by inflating legislation until it became an unbearable load (Matthew 23; and this in turn as an offshoot of the "explainers" instated by Ezra the Reformer — Nehemiah 8:7-8), and the Sadducees by deflating it into barely anything to follow or believe in.
-In perhaps a too fluidic shorthand it may be suggested that the Pharisees leaned most towards Israel's Persian legacy (from whence came the Second Temple; 2 Chronicles 36:23, Ezra 6), whereas the Sadducees embraced Greek's novel hedonism of pleasure and (near) atheism.
+In perhaps a too fluidic shorthand it may be suggested that the Pharisees leaned most towards Israel's Persian legacy (from whence came the Second Temple; 2 Chronicles 36:23, Ezra 6:1-3), whereas the Sadducees embraced Greece's novel hedonism of pleasure and (near) atheism.

 Somewhere in the middle sat the Word of God, or hung, if we lay our scene to Golgotha, because the crucifixion account clearly revisits the theme of the two deviant wisdom schools and the one Logos.
 The "murderer" who had no respect, not even for his own death, represents the Sadducaic take on things, whereas the contrite but still law-breaking other "murderer" who attached himself to the Word he finally recognized, represented the Pharisaic perspective.
-In the New Testament, no Sadducee comes to Christ, but in His infancy He is tracked down by Persian astronomers (Matthew 2:1), and several Pharisees collaborate with Him and His ministry: Nicodemus, Gamaliel, and of course the apostle Paul.
+In the New Testament, no Sadducee comes to Christ, but in his infancy he is tracked down by Persian astronomers (Matthew 2:1), and several Pharisees collaborate with him and his ministry: Nicodemus, Gamaliel, and of course the apostle Paul.

 The latter became the "apostle to the gentiles", and exhaustively dealt with a similar proverbial duality between the two dominant Greek philosophies of the first century, namely Epicureanism and Stoicism (Acts 17:18).
 Still, the archetype is utterly fundamental, and is as such described as the second creation day: two halves of the watery earth are separated by the firmament called heaven — the lower half produces the rest of creation, while the upper half is heard from no more (read for a lengthier discussion of this cardinal Scriptural phenomenon our article on the ספף, sapap word-group).